Huskies hammer Mustang in season opener

 The blowout comes in what was the closest-paired girls match of the day.
 In preliminary rankings, the Oklahoma Secondary Schools Athletic Association had the Mustang team pinned at No. 7 in Class 6A, with the Huskies slotted right behind them at No. 8.

-Edmond North will travel to play in the Owasso Invitational this weekend.
+Edmond North will travel to play in the Bixby Invitational this weekend.

 Commented